EducationalTestingService/rsmtool/doc/config_rsmtool.rst

     If you supply a dictionary, it *must* contain a key for *every* subgroup listed in `subgroups` field.
 If no threshold is to be applied for some of the groups, set the threshold value for this group to 0 in the dictionary.

 .. note::
-    The threshold when provided will be applied both when displaying feature descriptive analyses conducted on the training set and when displaying the results of the performance analyses computed on the evaluation set.
+    Any provided thresholds will be applied when displaying the feature descriptive analyses conducted on the training set *and* the results of the performance analyses computed on the evaluation set.

 .. _general_sections_rsmtool: